Everything you want to know about permanent hair removal

 If you have metal implants in the area to be treated, such as screws or plates, consult your specialist.
 The laser can generate heat that may cause discomfort.

-What to do when in doubt?
-Not sure if laser treatment is right for you?
+What to do if in doubt?
+Are you unsure whether laser treatment is suitable for you?
 Always consult your doctor first.

 Are there any risks or side effects?

 This is how your laser appointment at Miss.
-Elegance™ will proceed:
+Elegance™ works:

-We start with a relaxed intake interview, where we calmly discuss everything and complete an intake form together.
+We start with a relaxed intake interview, during which we calmly go through everything and fill out an intake form together.

-You'll ensure the area to be treated is shaved short and smooth.
-This is crucial for a safe and effective treatment.
+You ensure that the area to be treated is shaved short and smooth.
+This is very important for a safe and effective treatment.

-I draw small grids on the treatment area with a white marker so that we don't miss any areas.
+I draw small grids on the treatment area with a white marker so that we don't miss any spots.

-You will be given protective glasses, I will apply a cooling gel, and then we will start.
+You will put on protective goggles, I will apply a cooling gel, and then we will start.

 The handpiece glides gently over your skin until all grids have been treated.

-Afterwards I will care for your skin with a soothing organic Aloe Vera.
+Afterwards, I treat your skin with a soothing organic Aloe Vera.

-You get dressed calmly, and I carefully record all the settings in your file – this way we build on your result step by step.
+You get dressed at your leisure, and I carefully record all the settings in your file – this way, we build towards your result step by step.

 Does it hurt?

-A built-in cooling system ensures that your skin stays nice and cool during the treatment.
+A built-in cooling system ensures that your skin stays wonderfully cool during the treatment.

 After how many treatments will I see results?

-You'll often notice the first effects after your first session!
+You often notice the first effects after your very first session!
 Your hair grows in cycles, and only hairs in the active growth phase can be treated.
-After about 1-3 weeks, these hairs fall out, and you'll already see a difference.
+After about 1-3 weeks, these hairs fall out, and you will already see a difference.

 How many treatments do I need?

-Typically, you'll need 6 to, in some cases, around 12 treatments, every 4-6 weeks.
+You usually need 6 to, in a few cases, approximately 12 treatments, every 4-6 weeks.
 The final result depends on factors such as your hair growth, skin type, and hormones.

-However, most ladies experience wonderful results after 3 or 4 treatments.
+However, most ladies already have beautiful results after 3 or 4 sessions.

 Are the results clinically proven?